 Organizations must manage excessive privileges in SaaS environments where AI agents operate to prevent lateral movement after successful prompt injection.

 You cannot prevent what you cannot detect.
-Effective prompt injection defense requires continuous monitoring of AI agent behavior with specialized analytics that understand semantic attacks.
+Effective prompt injection detection requires continuous monitoring of AI agent behavior with specialized analytics that understand semantic attacks.
+The problem compounds because most enterprises are still chasing ghosts: they review static configuration snapshots rather than observing what agents actually do at runtime.

 Traditional signature based detection fails against prompt injection because each attack is unique.
 Instead, implement anomaly detection models that establish baselines for: